Article written by

 Medical marijuana card denials may occur during the application process or the patient’s appointment with your healthcare practitioner.

 Your healthcare provider may determine that you do not have a qualifying condition for a medical marijuana card.
 Alternatively, even if you are diagnosed with a qualifying condition, there could be a hiccup during the application process that results in a denial.
-However, in some states, you will be able to amend your application and correct any unintentional errors.
+However, in some states, you can amend your application and correct unintentional errors.

 Reasons You Might Be Denied